 - Cell phone: Cell signals in the wilderness are often non-existent.
 Outside of cities and large towns you can’t rely on a connection.
 Nevertheless, I highly suggest taking a cell phone along in case of an emergency.
 You might just be lucky and get a cell signal right when you need it.

 - Laptop or tablet: These devices were non-existent during my early travel years.
-Now, since I joined the world of blogging, my laptop will definitely come along.
-Wi-Fi will be available in the cities.
+Now, since I joined the world of blogging, my laptop comes long.
+Wi-Fi is only available in cities.

-- Camera Gear: Camera, Video camera, tripod, cables and all gear you will need to save your travel impressions.
+- Camera Gear: Camera, tripod, cables and all gear you need to record your trip.

 - USB car charger: A USB car charger is an important item on my road trip planner list and is especially useful if it has dual ports.
 I keep one in my camera bag and one in my car ready to be used.

-- Hiking boots and runners: To invest in a pair of quality waterproof hiking boots is worth the money.
+- Hiking boots and runners: Investing in a pair of quality waterproof hiking boots is a good investment.
 Make sure the boots are worn in before your trip.
 Runners are comfortable when driving and are also used to cross rivers during hiking trips.

 - Muck boots: I never go camping without taking my Muck boots along.
-My first Muck boots I bought when I was looking for a pair of winter riding boots, but couldn’t find any.
-I ended up with a pair of Muck boots and since then, that’s all I wear at the ranch all year round, my Muck’s.
-I remember the early mornings in the Chilcotin mountains when we had to catch our horses through high wet grass, I was the only one not getting wet feet.
-Check on Kids size Muck boots, they fit me and they are much cheaper than the adult ones.
+My first Muck boots I got when I looked for a pair of winter riding boots, but ended up with a pair of Muck boots instead.
+Since then, these are the only boots I wear at the ranch all year round, my Muck’s.
+I remember the early mornings in the Chilcotin mountains when we had to catch our horses early morning and walk through and hike wet, knee-high grass.
+I was the only person not getting wet feet.
+Check on Kids size Muck boots if you have a small shoe size; they are much cheaper than the adult ones.

-- Extra Clothes: Rain jacket and pants, hats, sunglasses, socks, underwear, a fleece hoodie, a weatherproof jacket.
+- Extra Clothes: Rain jacket and pants, hat, sunglasses, socks, underwear, a fleece hoodie, a weatherproof jacket.
 Keep extra gloves in your survival kit at all times.

 - Hand sanitizer: Cleanliness is important when you travel in the wilderness and many illnesses can be avoided if you keep your hands clean.
 Hand sanitizer belongs on every road trip planer list.